 - When small, foamy bubbles begin to form on the surface of the milk, but it is not yet at a rolling boil, turn off the heat.
 If you have a thermometer, which is helpful, the temperature will read about 190 F.

 - Add the vinegar and stir the milk.
 You will notice curds immediately beginning to form.

 - Let the milk sit for 15 minutes.
-After this time, add any additional flavors (like fresh herbs of choice).
+After 15 minutes, add any additional flavors (like finely cut fresh herbs).